ScottLogic/blog/_posts/2024-05-28-cloud-carbon-footprint-on-premise.md

 ## Testing

-Using the [example .csv file](https://github.com/cloud-carbon-footprint/cloud-carbon-footprint/blob/trunk/packages/cli/src/__tests__/EstimateOnPremiseData/on_premise_data_input.test.csv) provided by CCF, the command line tool successfully created a corresponding estimations csv.
+Using the [example .csv file](https://github.com/cloud-carbon-footprint/cloud-carbon-footprint/blob/trunk/packages/cli/src/__tests__/EstimateOnPremiseData/on_premise_data_input.test.csv) provided by CCF, the command line tool successfully created a corresponding estimations .csv.
 This covers a period of 7 days, with 4 hours of daily uptime and 12 hours of weekly uptime, which suggests a system running 3 days a week.
 The monthly and annual uptime are both set to 36, which seems a little confusing.
 This possibly represents an example where only a monthly estimation was desired, but the tool forces all uptime types to be populated.
 The values are multiples of the daily calculated amounts so there does not appear to be any additional benefit to this other than convenience.

 As I started to test out the tool using some generated .csv files, I often found that the process would fail.
-Very minimal information was given about what went wrong, the error message was simply: `Something went wrong: Input data is incorrect.
+Very minimal information was given about what went wrong, as the error message was simply: `Something went wrong: Input data is incorrect.
 Please check your input data file and try again.`.
 This wasn’t very helpful and necessitated investigating the source code to resolve the problem, which I will cover later.

 The .csv input format does not appear to be an exact match for any standard input source and so required some additional work to prepare data for estimation.
-Thankfully this wasn’t too extensive a task, and with the help of some Python scripting using the [Pandas](https://pandas.pydata.org/) library, I was able to transform an exported SCCM spreadsheet into the minimum required data.
+Thankfully this wasn’t too extensive a task, and with the help of some Python scripting using the [Pandas](https://pandas.pydata.org/) library, I was able to transform an exported SCCM spreadsheet into the minimum required data:

 ~~~python
 import pandas as pd